-The statements of the asylum seeker form the basis for the assessment whether a country that has been designated as a safe country of origin is safe for the individual asylum seeker.
-The IND considers whether the particular country complies with its obligations under the relevant human rights treaties in practice.
-The IND cannot maintain the presumption of safe country of origin if the asylum seeker can demonstrate that his or her country of origin cannot be regarded as a safe country for him or her.
-In that case the IND assesses whether the asylum seeker is eligible for international protection.
+The IND cannot maintain the presumption of safe country of origin if the asylum seeker demonstrates that his or her country of origin cannot be regarded as a safe country for them.
+In that case, the IND has to assess whether the asylum seeker is eligible for international protection.

-It is possible for an asylum seeker to switch from Track 2 to Track 4.
-For example when during the Track 2 procedure it becomes clear that the asylum seeker might have a well-founded fear for persecution because of his or her sexual orientation, this needs to be assessed thoroughly by the IND in Track 4.
-Alternatively, this can also occur when for example there is ample medical evidence which demonstrates that the asylum seeker is vulnerable and needs special procedural guarantees.
+Should it become clear, during the Track 2 procedure, that the asylum seeker might have a well-founded fear for persecution (for example because of their sexual orientation), more thorough assessment by the IND is required.
+As a result, the asylum request is further assessed in Track 4.
+Switching from Track 2 to Track 4 may also occur when for example there is ample medical evidence, which demonstrates that the asylum seeker is vulnerable and needs special procedural guarantees.

 List of safe countries of origin